ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

 4. By setting the "Randomize Weapon Level" or "Randomize Infusion" options, you can randomize whether the weapons you find will be upgraded or infused.

-There are also other settings that can make playing the game more convenient or bring a new experience, like removing equip loads or auto-equipping weapons as you pick them up.
+There are also options that can make playing the game more convenient or bring a new experience, like removing equip loads or auto-equipping weapons as you pick them up.
 Check out [the options page][options] for more!